patbeirne/dirnotes/README.md

 The <code>**dirnotes-tui**</code> and <code>**dirnotes-cli**</code> apps
 simply require _Python3_.

-Simply mark the 3 python files as executable copy them into your path, to <code>\~/.local/bin/</code> or <code>/usr/local/bin/</code>.
+Simply mark the 3 python files as executable and copy them into your path, to <code>\~/.local/bin/</code> or <code>/usr/local/bin/</code>.

         chmod a+x dirnotes dirnotes-tui dirnotes-cli